arcticmatt/pencil-flip/content/How-To/how-to-setup-blog.md

 In other words, how I made my blog.

+It seems like the first thing most people do after making a blog is write about how they made it.
+And hey, I have no complaints; this is a pretty useful practice.
-I'm going to try to assume basically zero knowledge of how to set up a website, because that's how about much I had going in.
+So I'll go ahead and give it a shot.
+I'm going to try assume basically zero knowledge of how to set up a website, because that's how about much I had going in.
+This will probably not go perfectly well as I start throwing around terminal commands and whatnot, but I will try my best.
 So, let's get started.

 1. First, let's install Pelican.
 [Here's how](http://docs.getpelican.com/en/3.3.0/getting_started.html).
    Basically you just want to do `pip install pelican` or `easy_install pelican`.